rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* Richet, O.; *Holmes, R.*; Kirezci, E.; Spillman, C.: Mind the gap: providing coastal tide information for the Australian coast.
+Submitted to the **Journal of Southern Hemisphere Earth System Science**.

 * *Holmes, R.*, Griffiths, M., Spillman, C. and Wheeler, M.: Skill of subseasonal-to-seasonal wind and solar radiation forecasts over South-East Asia and Australia for renewable energy applications.
 Submitted to the AMS **Journal of Applied Meteorology and Climatology**.

 * Bladwell, C., *Holmes, R.*, Zika, J., Griffies, S. and Kiss, A.: [Time averaging for tendency budget analysis](https://egusphere.copernicus.org/preprints/2026/egusphere-2026-3672/).
 Submitted to **Geoscientific Model Development**.